maxmohash/bart-etd-checker/README.md

 ##### Example Output:

 ```
-Next train to Dublin/Pleasanton from Mont in 6 minutes
+Next train to Dublin/Pleasanton from Mont in 8 minutes

-Next train to Dublin/Pleasanton from Mont in 20 minutes
+Next train to Dublin/Pleasanton from Mont in 22 minutes

-Next train to Dublin/Pleasanton from Mont in 35 minutes
+Next train to Dublin/Pleasanton from Mont in 37 minutes

 No delays reported.

+No advisories at the moment!
 ```

 ##### Read this https://api.bart.gov/docs/overview/ to know more about BART api.